ncatlab/nlab-content/pages/3/8/5/0/583/content.md

 A [[coherent category]] is basically defined to be a regular category in which the subobject posets additionally have pullback-stable finite unions.
 Thus, in a coherent category we can interpret so-called _coherent logic_, which adds $\vee$ and $\bot$ to regular logic.
 Likewise, in an infinitary-coherent (or "geometric") category we can interpret _geometric logic_, which adds infinitary disjunctions $\bigvee_i \varphi_i$ to coherent logic.
 Geometric logic is especially important because it is preserved by the inverse image parts of [[geometric morphism]]s, and because any geometric theory has a [[classifying topos]].

-On the other hand, in an [[extensive category]], we do not have images or all unions, but if we have two subobjects of $A$ which are _disjoint_ (their intersection is initial), then their coproduct is also their union in $Sub(A)$.
-Therefore, in an extensive category we can interpret _disjunctive logic_, which is cartesian logic plus $\bot$ and "provably-disjoint disjunction."
+On the other hand, in a [[extensive category|lextensive category]], we do not have images or all unions, but if we have two subobjects of $A$ which are _disjoint_ (their intersection is initial), then their coproduct is also their union in $Sub(A)$.
+Therefore, in a lextensive category we can interpret _disjunctive logic_, which is cartesian logic plus $\bot$ and "provably-disjoint disjunction."
+Likewise, in an infinitary-lextensive category we can interpret "infinitary-disjunctive logic."

 Finally, in a [[Heyting category]] the pullback functors $f^*:Sub(B)\to Sub(A)$ also have right adjoints, usually written $\forall_f$, and it is easy to see that this implies that each $Sub(A)$ is also a [[Heyting algebra]], hence has an "implication" $\Rightarrow$ as well.
 (We define "negation" by $\neg \varphi \equiv \varphi \Rightarrow \bot$.)
 Thus, in a Heyting category we can interpret all of (finitary, first-order) [[intuitionistic logic]].